conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Overview

-The RAK4200 WisBee™ Breakout Module is shown in Figure 2.
+The RAK4200 Breakout Module is shown in Figure 2.
 It displays the top view of the module.

 <rk-img
   src="/assets/images/wisduo/rak4200-breakout-board/datasheet/rak4200-breakout-board-illustration.png"
   width="50%"
-  caption="RAK4200 WisBee™ Breakout Board Illustration" />
+  caption="RAK4200 Breakout Board Illustration"
+/>

 ### Hardware

 The hardware specification is categorized into four parts.
 It discusses the interfacing, pinouts, and its corresponding functions and diagrams.
-It also covers the electrical, mechanical, and environmental parameters that include the tabular data of the functionalities and standard values of the RAK4200 WisBee™ Breakout Module.
+It also covers the electrical, mechanical, and environmental parameters that include the tabular data of the functionalities and standard values of the RAK4200 Breakout Module.

 #### Interfaces